retypeapp/retype/guides/themes.md

 ## Quick Start

-The simplest way to customize your site's appearance is by adding a `theme` configuration to your `retype.yml` file and setting a custom [`base-color`](/configuration/theme-variables.md#base) value.
+The quickest way to customize your site's appearance is by adding a `theme` configuration to your `retype.yml` file and setting a custom [`base-color`](/configuration/theme-variables.md#base-variables) theme variable.

 ```yml
 theme: